 - 1. It shall be the responsibility of the establishment, permit holder and/or his or her business agent to ensure compliance with all sections of this regulation. - a.
-In the case of a first violation, a fine of one hundred dollars (\$100.00) and the Tobacco Product Sales Permit shall be suspended for one (1) business day if the violation is a sale of tobacco product to a person under 21.
-Sale to a person under 21 a (\$1,000) fine and 1 day license suspension. - b.
-In the case of a second violation within twenty-four (24) months of the date of the current violation, a fine of two hundred dollars (\$200.00) and the Tobacco Product Sales Permit shall be suspended for seven (7) consecutive business days.
-Sale to a person under 21 a (\$2,000) fine and 7 day license suspension. - c.
-In the case of a third violation within twenty-four (24) months of the current violation, a fine of three hundred dollars (\$300.00) and the Tobacco Product Sales Permit shall be suspended for thirty (30) consecutive business days.
-Sale to a person under 21 a (\$5,000) fine and 30 day license suspension. - d.
+In the case of a first violation, a fine of one hundred dollars (\$100.00) and the Tobacco Product Sales Permit shall be suspended for three (3) consecutive business days. - b.
+In the case of a second violation within twenty-four (24) months of the date of the current violation, a fine of two hundred dollars (\$200.00) and the Tobacco Product Sales Permit shall be suspended for twenty-one (21) consecutive business days. - c.
+In the case of a third violation within twenty-four (24) months, a fine of three hundred dollars (\$300.00) and the Tobacco Product Sales Permit shall be suspended for ninety (90) consecutive business days. - d.
 In the case of four violations or repeated, egregious violations of this regulation, as determined by the Board of Health, within a twenty-four (24) month period, a fine of three hundred dollars (\$300.00) and the Board of Health shall hold a hearing in accordance with subsection 4 of this section and shall suspend a Tobacco Product Sales Permit for a minimum of twelve (12) and a maximum of thirty-six (36) months. - 2.
 Any person or entity selling any tobacco product without a valid Tobacco Product Sales Permit shall be fined fifty dollars (\$50.00) per day until said Permit is issued or reinstated by the Hanover Board of Health or its designated agent. - 3.
-Failure to cooperate with inspections pursuant to this regulation shall result in the suspension of the Tobacco Product Sales Permit for thirty (30) consecutive business days. - 4.
-In addition to the monetary fines set above, any permit holder who engages in the sale or distribution of tobacco products while his or her permit is suspended shall be subject to the suspension of all Board of Health issued permits for thirty (30) consecutive business days.
+Failure to cooperate with inspections pursuant to this regulation shall result in the suspension of the Tobacco Product Sales Permit for thirty (30) consecutive business days.

+4. In addition to the monetary fines set above, any permit holder who engages in the sale or distribution of tobacco products while his or her permit is suspended shall be subject to the suspension of all Board of Health issued permits for thirty (30) consecutive business days.
 Multiple tobacco product sales permit suspensions shall not be served concurrently.